 - it makes promotion on social media easier

-Here’s a quick tool you can use to find out if the domain name you’re interested in is available:
+Here’s a quick tool to check if your desired domain name is available:

 DomainWheel will come back with some suggestions.
 You can narrow it down from there to find your perfect domain name.